Mërgim Vojvoda: Return to Standard Liège

 On 27 May 2019, Vojvoda signed a three-year contract with Belgian First Division A club Standard Liège and received squad number 27.
 Two years later, he made his debut in a 2–0 away win against Cercle Brugge after being named in the starting line-up.

 Torino

 On 27 August 2020, Vojvoda signed a four-year contract with Serie A club Torino.
 Torino reportedly paid a €5.5 million transfer fee.
-He scored his first goal for the club on 3 May 2021 in a 1 0 home win against Parma.
+He scored his first goal for the club on 3 May 2021 in a 1–0 home win against Parma.

+Como

+On 3 February 2025, Vojvoda signed a contract with Como for three and a half years.